vibewell25/vibewell/docs/docs/guides/REDIS-GUIDE.md

 By following this guide, you will have a fully functional Redis deployment for your production environment, with proper security, monitoring, and backup procedures in place. # Installing Redis for Rate Limiting

-This guide explains how to install and configure Redis, which is required for production-grade rate limiting in the Vibewell application.
+This guide explains how to install and configure Redis, which is required for production-grade rate limiting in the VibeWell application.

 ## macOS Installation